kleopatra999/mapzen-docs/turn-by-turn/add-routing-to-a-map.md

 At this point, you have enabled the basic Leaflet controls and have a canvas for your map, but still need to tell Leaflet to use Tangram to draw the contents of the map.

 Tangram uses a scene file in .yaml format to specify the what it should draw and how the features should appear in the map.
 A basic scene file has a reference to a data source (in this case, OpenStreetMap data from Mapzen’s [vector tile service](https://mapzen.com/projects/vector-tiles) and the colors and types of features to draw.
-This scene file includes a demonstration API key for use with the vector tile service in this tutorial; if you want to put this map into production, you should obtain your own [free API key](https://mapzen.com/developers).
+This scene file includes a demonstration API key for use with the vector tile service in this tutorial; if you want to put this map into production, you should obtain your own [API key](https://mapzen.com/developers).

 In the code you will add, the `scene:` item sets the Tangram scene file to use for drawing and `attribution:` is what appears in the bottom corner of the map as the map attribution, overriding the default Leaflet attribution.
 This source code links to a scene file created by Mapzen, but you can modify the `scene:` parameter to point to a scene hosted at a different URL or a local file.